IdleMuse/helios/user/pages/03.character-creation/02.enterprises/default.md

 + **Spacedock** - Spacedocks are highly specialised orbital stations designed solely for the construction (and repair) of ships.
 Each Spacedock has a limit on the total displacement of ships it can be building at any one time; starting Enterprise spacedocks are large enough to build [Corvettes](/ships) but nothing larger.
 + **Research lab** - All research is done in orbital labs.
 For more information, see [Research](/science).
 + **Wrecking yard** - A wrecking yard is a station equipped to strip down ships and hulks for valuable materials, or to glean scientific intelligence from ships of other factions.
 + **Fuel station** - Fuel stations are smaller orbital facilities dotted around the system for smaller ships that use simple Helium-3 fuel.
 As well as large storage tanks, fuel stations also tend to have a lot of convenience facilities for ship captains passing through, and a lot of small-scale trading occurs on these important stop-offs.
 Unlike the other orbital stations, fuel stations provide an income to their owners, although this depends on how much traffic flows through it.
+Fuel stations come with an attendant [small tanker](/character-creation/enterprises/fuel-station-tanker) to ferry fuel to them.

-All orbital stations have patterns much like ships (although as with player-owned ships, player-owned stations can be customised independently).
-See [Starting Orbital Templates](/character-creation/enterprises/orbital-station) for a list of patterns you can choose as your starting enterprise.
+Unlike ships, orbital stations do not operate on Pattern system - each one is an individual structure and they don't use 'parts'.

 !
-See [Orbital stations](/science/technology/orbitals) for details on how orbital stations function.
+See **[Orbital stations](/science/technology/orbitals)** for details on how each orbital station functions.

 ### Asteroid claim